 b) RRB shall consider the information provided under this resolves and provide a report with its conclusions or recommendations to WRC-23, including any cases where RRB is not in a position to conclude favourably;

-13 that BR shall, no later than 45 days before any deadline for submission by a notifying administration under resolves 2, 3, 7a), b) or c) and 8a), b) or c), send a reminder to the notifying administration to provide the information required;
+13 that BR shall, no later than 45 days before any deadline for submission by a notifying administration under resolves 2, 3, 7a), 7b), 7c), 8a), 8b), 8c), 19, 20 or 21 send a reminder to the notifying administration to provide the information required;

-14 that, upon receipt of the modifications to the characteristics of the notified or recorded frequency assignments as referred to in resolves 11:
+14 that, upon receipt of the modifications to the characteristics of the notified or recorded frequency assignments as referred to in resolves 11 or 21:

 a) BR shall promptly make this information available “as received” on the ITU website;

-b) BR shall conduct an examination for compliance with the maximum number of satellites as per resolves 11a), b) or c) and Nos.
+b) BR shall conduct an examination for compliance with the maximum number of satellites as per resolves 11a), 11b) or 11c) and Nos.
 11.43A/11.43B, as appropriate;

 c) BR, for the purpose of No. 11.43B, shall retain the original dates of entry of the frequency assignments in the Master Register if: